Most churches love to bless their Pastors and spiritual Leaders.

-To be a Pastor of a local church is a privilege and a high honor, but it’s the hardest work I’ve ever done.
+To be a Pastor of a National church Ministry as Better Life Movement is a privilege and a high honor, but it’s the hardest work we've ever done and here's

 Here are five gifts you can give your Pastor:

 (applies to the Pastor’s marriage too).

 The Pastor needs time away from the ministerial responsibilities and activities of the church so that he can commit time to his family and to the ministry of the Word of God.
 (It's called a Spiritual Sabbatical.)

 Every activity done in the church is important, according to God’s word, but the primary responsibility of the Pastor is to teach God’s word.
 I have witnessed so many Pastors who burn out because too many demands are placed upon them.
 If there is a social or an activity in the church or among its people, most people expect the Pastor to be always there.
 There is often little consideration of the fact that the Pastor needs time with his family, and certainly time to prepare the message of God’s word.

 If you want your Pastor to be prepared to deliver God’s message of the week to you, and if you want his family to be strong enough that he can model family life for you, then give him time alone with God during the week.
 Make sure he has time to study and spend time with his family.
 Too many demands on his time will make a very stressed out Pastor!